TheAlgorithms/Go/README.md

 ##### Functions:

-1. [`BitwiseMax`](./math/max/bitwisemax.go#L11):  BitwiseMax This function returns the maximum integer using bit operations
+1. [`Bitwise`](./math/max/bitwisemax.go#L11):  Bitwise computes using bitwise operator the maximum of all the integer input and returns it
 2. [`Int`](./math/max/max.go#L4):  Int is a function which returns the maximum of all the integers provided as arguments.

 ---